Sibusiso Kula: Political career

 Kula later became a member of the Rules Committee.
 Kula's committee attendance rates for 2019 and 2020 were 62% and 81%, respectively.

 Murder charges

 On 20 January 2023, Kula was arrested and charged with the murder of his 31-year-old wife Jennifer Motlomi in November 2022.
 Motlomi was stabbed several times at their home in the Kanana township outside Orkney in the North West.

+Kula lost his parliamentary membership in terms of section 47(3)(b) of the Constitution on 14 October 2023.